sara-naeem-cs/TTC_Crime_Prediction/README.md

 - **Annex** and **Rosedale-Moore Park** require the most urgent resource allocation.
 - Crimes at the Annex are predicted to rise sharply.
 - Most future crimes are expected to be **assaults**.
-- Predictions suggest targeted safety investments like more safety officers or emergency buttons.
+- Predictions suggest targeted safety investments like more safety officers or emergency buttons, especially in the Annex.

 ---

 ## Limitations

 - Small dataset (only ~120 monthly records per location)
-- COVID-19 likely skewed 2020–2022 trends
+- COVID-19 likely skewed 2020–2022 trends.
+This is also a problem because 2020-2022 years are used for data validation as well.
 - No data scaling or transformer models due to resource constraints

 ---